Tight Bounds for Restricted Grid Scheduling: Introduction

 In many applications of bin packing, there are only a small number of different item sizes.
-A number of papers have considered the problem of packing a sequence of items of two different sizes in bins of size 1 in an online matter.
+A number of papers have considered the problem of packing a sequence of items of two different sizes in bins of size 1 in an online manner.
 In particular, there is a lower bound of 4/3 on the competitive ratio \cite{L80,GJY06} and a matching upper bound \cite{GJY06}.
 When both item sizes are bounded above by $1/k$, the competitive ratio can be improved to $\frac{(k+1)^2}{k^2 +k+1}$ \cite{EL08}.

-We begin with some preliminaries, including a formal definition of the Grid Scheduling problem and some properties of optimal packings.
+{\bf Overview} We begin with some preliminaries, including a formal definition of the Grid Scheduling problem.
 In Section~\ref{sec:lower}, we prove the lower bound on the competitive ratio of the Restricted Grid Scheduling problem (and, hence, of the Grid Scheduling problem).
-Then we provide a matching upper bound, which proves that this lower bound for the Restricted Grid Scheduling problem cannot be improved.
-It also shows that any better lower bound for the Grid Scheduling problem must use more or different item sizes or a larger maximum bin size.
+Then we provide a matching upper bound for the Restricted Grid Scheduling problem, under the assumption that the maximum possible bin size, $M$, is at most $4S-3$.
+As discussed in Section~\ref{prelim}, one has to assume that $M$ is bounded (as compared to $S$) in the general Grid Scheduling problem for any algorithm to be competitive.
+Thus, our algorithm shows that any better lower bound for the general Grid Scheduling problem must use more than two item sizes, different item sizes, or a larger maximum bin size.
 In Section~\ref{sec:properties}, we present properties of optimal packings for the Restricted Grid Scheduling problem.
 Some of these provide motivation for the design of our algorithm, while others are important for the analysis.
 We show why a few simple algorithms are not optimal in Section \ref{sec:simple}.
 Our algorithm, \newalg, appears in Section~\ref{sec:upper}, together with the analysis.
+In Section~\ref{sec:relax}, we consider a slightly relaxed version of the Grid Scheduling problem and show that it is equivalent to the version we defined.
 We conclude with some open questions.